FSantosCodes/Google-schoolar-scrapper/README.md

 # Google schoolar authors webscrapping tool

-This is a simple script to scrap google schoolar search findings, constructi9ng a database with data about publication, cites and links.
+This is a simple script to scrap google schoolar findings.
+It requires a search to collect and constructing a database about publications, cites and links.